aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/data-import-and-export/export-workbook/_index.md

 |---------------|------------|------------------------------------------------------------|------------------|
 | /cells/export | POST       | Export Excel objects from the request body to a chosen format | [PostExport](https://apireference.aspose.cloud/cells/#/LightCells/PostExport) |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/LightCells/PostExport) defines a publicly accessible programming interface, allowing you to perform REST interactions directly from a web browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/LightCells/PostExport) defines a publicly accessible programming interface that allows you to perform REST interactions directly from a web browser.

 #### cURL Example